riot/riot/doc/guide/index.md

 ### Event handlers with looped items

-Event handlers can access individual items in a collection with `event.data`.
+Event handlers can access individual items in a collection with `event.item`.
 Now let's implement the `remove` function:

 ```
 <todo>